robertmryan/CustomPointsOfInterest/README.md

 - - -

-It is essential here, but the Swift source code also includes an extension to `OSLog` to provide a similar API (sans custom event concept engineering functionality).
-E.g.:
+It is not terribly important, but I've added a separate [`OSLog` extension](Example/OSLog.swift) that provides a similar API (sans custom event concept engineering functionality) when using the standard “Points of Interest”.
+Obviously, for this, you do not have to install the “Custom Points of Interest” tool in Instruments at all, but rather just use the default one.
+But you can then do things like:

 ```swift
 let poi = OSLog(subsystem: "…", category: .pointsOfInterest)